NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 Before you continue, you need to copy the *OpenStack RC file* which you downloaded from the Dashboard to your instance.

-You may use method to copy files on your instance, as discussed in [Module 7](/package07/sections/copyFiles.html), e.g. using the FTP client *FileZilla*.
+You may use any method to copy files to your instance, as discussed in [Module 7](/package07/sections/copyFiles.html), e.g. using the FTP client *FileZilla*.
 In the following instructions, we are going to apply the *command line* option to copy our OpenStack RC file accross.

 * On **Linux or Mac OSX**, you can use the *scp* command to do this:

     ``` scp -i ~/.ssh/Nectar_Key <path-to-your-openrc-file> ubuntu@NNN.NNN.NNN.NNN:```

     replacing the N's with your IP address.
-    This will have copied your openrc file in your ubuntu instances *home* directory.
+    This will have copied your openrc file in your ubuntu instance's *home* directory.

 * On **Windows**, you may use the *PuTTY* command line tool *pscp*.
 Please refer to instructions in [Module 7](/package07/sections/copyFiles.html) on how to install and use *pscp*.
-    {% BgBox info %} If you don't feel comfortable using the command line, you may use an FTP client like *FileZilla* to drag and drop your file into your *ubuntu* users *home* directory (the *home* directory is the directory which opens up first when you connect with FileZilla).
+    {% BgBox info %} If you don't feel comfortable using the command line, you may use an FTP client like *FileZilla* to drag and drop your file into your *ubuntu* user's *home* directory (the *home* directory is the directory which opens up first when you connect with FileZilla).
 Instructions on how to use FileZilla are also included in [Module 7](/package07/sections/copyFiles.html).
 {% endBgBox %}

     Open the Windows Command prompt and type:

     ``` pscp.exe -i <path-to-ssh-key> <path-to-openrc-file> ubuntu@NNN.NNN.NNN.NNN:```

     replacing the N's with your IP address.
-Specify path where you have saved to your nectar ssh key in &lt;path-to-ssh-key&gt; and the path to your *OpenStack RC* file in &lt;path-to-openrc-file&gt;.
+Specify the path where you have saved your nectar ssh key in &lt;path-to-ssh-key&gt; and the path to your *OpenStack RC* file in &lt;path-to-openrc-file&gt;.
-    This will have copied your *OpenStack RC* file in your ubuntu instances *home* directory.
+    This will copy your *OpenStack RC* file to your ubuntu instance's *home* directory.